Skip navigation

 Frequency

-X-linked sideroblastic anemia and ataxia is a rare disorder; only a few affected families have been reported.
+X-linked sideroblastic anemia and ataxia is a rare disorder, although its exact prevalence is unknown.

 Causes

-Mutations in the ABCB7 gene cause X-linked sideroblastic anemia and ataxia.
-The ABCB7 gene provides instructions for making a protein that is critical for heme production.
-Heme is a component of the hemoglobin protein, which is vital for supplying oxygen to the entire body.
-The ABCB7 protein also plays a role in the formation of certain proteins containing clusters of iron and sulfur atoms.
-Overall, researchers believe that the ABCB7 protein helps maintain an appropriate balance of iron (iron homeostasis) in developing red blood cells.
+Variants (also called mutations) in the ABCB7 gene cause X-linked sideroblastic anemia and ataxia.
+The ABCB7 gene provides instructions for making a protein that is critical for producing a component of hemoglobin called heme.
+Hemoglobin is vital for supplying oxygen to the entire body.
+The ABCB7 protein also plays a role in the formation of clusters of iron and sulfur atoms (Fe-S clusters).
+These clusters get incorporated into a variety of proteins that are necessary for many cell funcitons.
+The ABCB7 protein likely helps maintain an appropriate balance of iron (iron homeostasis) in erythroblasts.

 Inheritance